netoptimizer/prototype-kernel/kernel/Documentation/prototype-kernel/index.rst

 system.

-The purpose is getting a seperate git developement tree for developing and refining your kernel module over time, before pushing it upstream for the Linux Kernel.
+The purpose is getting a seperate git developement tree for developing and refining your kernel module or Documentation over time, before pushing it upstream for the Linux Kernel.

 Contents: